strongswan/strongswan/src/libcharon/plugins/vici/README.md

 ## A request with response iteration ##

-The _Session_ class returns an iterable list for streamed events.
-Currently a list is returned with all streamed event messages, but a future release might provide more scalable object streaming.
-The following example lists all loaded connections using the _list-conns_ command and implicitly the _list-conn_ event:
+The _Session_ class returns an iterable Python generator for streamed events to continuously stream objects to the caller.
+The following example lists all loaded connections using the _list-conns_ command and implicitly the _list-conn_
+event:

 	for conn in v.list_conns():
 		for key in conn: